 Additional Deployment of Parcel Sorting Machines (PSM’s) in Mail Centres

-As with the previous phases of the PSM deployment program the final decision on where to deploy PSM’s has sat solely with the business.
-On the basis of that decision at the end of this phase of the project, 16 plants would be equipped with automation to process parcels with 4 having 2 machines, equating to a total of 20 machines.
+As with the previous phases of the PSM deployment program the final decision on where to deploy the PSMs has sat solely with the business.
+On the basis of that decision at the end of this phase of the project, c32 PSM’s will have be deployed.

 The Parcel Automation Joint Working Group will continue to monitor the activity to ensure that it is fully in line with the agreed framework (attached LTB 355/18).
 Any issues that cannot be resolved at the Joint Working Group level will be escalated to the National Processing Group (NPG).